 We aim to despatch all orders within 24 working hours of being placed (Express orders are shipped same day).
 This timescale applies equally to Click & Collect orders, so please remember there could be hundreds (literally) of orders in front of you in the queue and that those customers have the right to expect that their orders are shipped on time

 So here's a little reminder of what has always been offered...

-During the 3 month trial we will be closely monitoring all aspects of the business, including the Click & Collect service
+During the 3 month trial we closely monitored all aspects of the business, including the Click & Collect service

-We will, of course, keep our Click & Collect customers fully updated with developments during the trial period.
-Just make sure you've opted in to receive our email newsletters
+We will, of course, continue to keep our Click & Collect customers fully updated with developments - just make sure you've opted in to receive our email newsletters